Hai

 Things to keep in mind

-• Backgrounds are added to html.
-Do not block html from being seen entirely. body can be use to apply a filter or effect over the image, and background-filters can be added to html.
+can be use to apply a filter or effect over the image, andbackground-filters

 Special selectors